Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 - Flow cannot be a control variable because flow is a volume over time and thus when volume is controlled, flow is controlled indirectly
 - Controlling the pressure variable is beneficial because it maintains a stable pressure in the face of fluctuating respiratory performance, which prevents lung injury from excess pressure but doesn’t give a consistent minute ventilation
 - Controlling the volume variable gives a more stable minute ventilation, which keeps the $P_\text{a}\ce{CO2}$ at the desired level, but which may play havoc with respiratory system pressures
+## Targeting Scheme
+- Set point: the ventilator will try to achieve the parameter (control variable chosen) (e.g. the pressure level in a pressure control mode of ventilation)
+- Dual targeting: the ventilator switch from targeting one control variable to another in the middle of the breath
+	- For example of breath may start with a pressure control variable using a decelerating flow away form, then reach the pressure limit mid breath and change to volume control until the target volume is reached
+-
 ## Phase Variables

 ### Trigger Variable